Winter is coming.

 If you’ve already winterized your house and don’t want to feel cold all winter, there are still some additional ways to save energy.

-1. Use a Programmable Thermostat
+Use a Programmable Thermostat

 A programmable thermostat will help you stay in control of your home’s temperature.
-It’s usually worthwhile to change the temperature of your house if you’re going to be gone for 8 hours, but no one wants to manually switch that dial four times a day.
+It’s worthwhile to change the temperature of your house if you’re going to be gone for 8 hours, but no one wants to manually switch that dial four times a day.

-Instead, get a programmable thermostat and set it to automatically warm your house about an hour before you will arrive home, and an hour before you wake up.
+Instead, get a programmable thermostat and set it to automatically warm your house about an hour before you arrive home, and an hour before you wake up.
 Doing so will reduce your energy use without sacrificing your comfort.

-2. Chose Energy-Efficient Appliances
+Choose Energy-Efficient Appliances

 A great way to conserve energy overall is to use energy-efficient appliances.
-Every type of appliance, from your dishwasher to your fridge to your dryer comes in energy-efficient options.
+Every type of appliance, from your dishwasher to your fridge to your dryer, comes in energy-efficient options.

-3. Conserve Hot Water
+Conserve Hot Water

 Long hot showers are heaven, especially in the cold of winter.
 However, they can be wasteful.
 It takes a lot of energy to heat water, even if you have a tankless water heater.

 Try to limit your time in the shower and lower the temperature slightly.
 Opt for showers instead of baths.
 Wash your clothes on the cold setting.
-These small changes will save you money on your energy bills over time.

-4. Conduct Maintenance on your HVAC
+Conduct Maintenance on your HVAC

-Regular maintenance on these systems can also help you discover a problem before it becomes severe, saving you even more money.
 Another bonus is that many of these systems are two-in-one (cooling and heating), so regular maintenance will also help you save on cooling costs.

-5. Be Smart with Lighting
+Be Smart with Lighting

 LEDs are the most energy-efficient, but they are also the most expensive.
 However, they use almost 25% less energy and last way longer than regular incandescent lights – so if you have the money to pay upfront, they are definitely worth it over time.